KirianCaumes/Kirian-Caumes-Website/README.md

 ## Build (manually)

-Continuous deployment are setup and connected to this repository, but you can build the app manually.
+Continuous deployment is setup and connected to this repository via Github Webhook linked to a VPS server, but you can build the app manually.

 ```sh
 npm run build
 #Option: Test it locally
 npm start
 ```

-Copy all the file from `our` folder to the FTP.

 ## Project conception